dbenc/mcu_network/README.md

 7. Measure the degree correlation function of the network!
 Visualize the results!
 What does this tell you about the assortativity of the network?

+Results:

+- I explored the dataset through the different tables like characters, movies and mcu, looking for missing values, mistakes and basic statistics like average lines per character.
+I also visualized certain metrics based on the data like the number of movie apparences and total lines of characters.

+- Created the acquaintance network of the MCU characters:

 ![full_marvel_net](https://github.com/dbenc/mcu_network/assets/40838667/6259e081-199b-47e6-b707-6b73c7643dc1)

+- Calclated network metrics like degree distribution, clustering coefficient and degree correlation.

+- Improved on the acquaintance network by by considering only characters who have a line before or after a certain character, which can help us filter out the smaller characters and give us a truer picture of the network.